vansh705/lilypad/README.md

 This was inspired by [Universal Bypass](https://universal-bypass.org/) and some code on the server was adapted from it.

 Some code was also used from an attempt of this project a bit farther back - [here](https://github.com/normanlol/bypass-api).

+This project is also possible thanks to [AntiCaptcha](http://getcaptchasolution.com/rpsgehhafa) (uses referal link).